boda-akos/Touchpad-absolute-for-Arduino/README.md

 More details on Thingiverse Touchpad demo, drawing toy https://www.thingiverse.com/thing:5195666

-Touchpad could be a cheap and versatile input device for Arduino (source : old laptop.
+Touchpad could be a cheap and versatile input device for Arduino (source : old laptop).
 Add two switches for mouse-like operation to select-unselect any position on the TFT screen.

 Parts: Synaptics-like touchpad, Arduino, TFT ST7735 1.8", 5V to 3.3V level shifter 4 units, 10K 20K resistor divider for Reset signal to TFT.
 STM32 needs no level shift.